 The Policy Event Exposure Service (Npcf_EventExposure) is part of the Npcf service-based interface exhibited by the Policy Control Function (PCF).

-The only known NF service consumer of the Npcf_EventExposure service is the Network Exposure Function (NEF).
+The known NF service consumer of the Npcf_EventExposure service are the Network Exposure Function (NEF) and the Network Data Analytics Function (NWDAF).

-The Npcf_EventExposure service is provided by the PCF and consumed by the NEF, as shown in figure 4.1.2-1 for the SBI representation model and in figure 4.1.2-2 for reference point representation model.
+The Npcf_EventExposure service is provided by the PCF and consumed by NF service consumers (e.g. NEF, NWDAF), as shown in figure 4.1.2-1 for the SBI representation model and in figure 4.1.2-2 for reference point representation model.

 Figure 4.1.2-1: Npcf_EventExposure service Architecture, SBI representation